ksinha49/ai-workloads/use-cases/aps-summarization/README.md

 - `LambdaSecurityGroupID1` / `LambdaSecurityGroupID2` – security groups for network access.
 - `FontDir` – directory with font files (default `./src`).
 - `LabelsPath` – path or SSM name for `summary_labels.json` (default `./config/summary_labels.json`).
+- `ZipFileProcessingStepFunctionArn` – ARN of the ZIP processing state machine.

 The APS state machine forwards the `FontDir` and `LabelsPath` values as `font_dir` and `labels_path` properties when it starts the summarization